renn-tv/m1ndm4p/README.md

 # AI powered Mind Map creation in Terminal.

-m1ndm4p is a Textual-based TUI for iterating on Markdown mind maps with optional OpenRouter-powered assistance.
-You edit nodes inline, call the model for suggestions, and keep full control over the `mindmap.md` file stored in the repo.
+m1ndm4p is a powerful Textual-based TUI for iterating on Markdown mind maps with optional OpenRouter-powered AI assistance.

 ## TL;DR

-- **Keyboard-first terminal UI** – zero mouse, no visual clutter, fast navigation.
+- **AI power** – generate branches, annotate leaves, or add emoji labels with a single key.
+- **Terminal workflow** – edit everything in Textual; the keyboard is all you need.
-- **Markdown storage** – plain text mind maps you can diff, version, or script.
+- **Markdown source** – the entire mind map lives in `mindmap.md`, easy to diff or script.
-- **Mind map workflow** – focus on the essentials, branch level by level.
-- **One-shot subtree generation** – enter depth (`2`) or counts (`8,5,3`) after `f` and the AI emits the entire outline (titles + optional text) in one prompt.
-- **Batch leaf text** – press `t` on any branch to annotate all of its leaves in one go, keeping tone consistent and token usage low.
-- **Manual mode always available** – every edit works offline; use AI only when you need a boost.
+- **Simple RAG** – drop text into the context buffer or fetch a URL; the next AI call digests it.
-- **Markmap preview** – hit `p` at any time to export the current tree as an interactive HTML mind map.
+- **Markmap export** – press `p` to view the same structure as an interactive browser map.

 ![m1ndm4p demo](m1ndm4p.gif)